INDIA – Kolkata, Andaman Islands, Bhubaneswar, Hyderabad, Tamil Nadu (Dec 11-Jan 4 )

 Related image

 Outside was a big crowd relaxing after the ordeal.
 Everyone admired the gilded gold roof of the temple.
-Open 22 hours/day, an average 60,000 pilgrims come each day.
+Open 22 hours/day, an average of 60,000 pilgrims come each day.
 But this was December 27 and most of India was on holiday.
-Apparently 200,000 blissed out folks saw him on my day.
+Apparently, 200,000 blissed-out folks saw him on my day.
 I can’t imagine it on its busiest when 500,000 visit.
-I guess it was worth it – certainly it was amazing to see so many devoted people never complaining.
+I guess it was worth it – certainly, it was amazing to see so many devoted people never complaining.
 Not surprisingly, I was the only Westerner I saw.
 Temple staff number 12,000 and the town has hundreds of apartment buildings.

 The next day was raining and grey, and I needed to decide if I was going to stay in the big, ugly city of Chennai to see a beach, a Catholic church, another big Hindu temple, a museum and a fort, or continue on.
-With it being a Saturday in the holidays, I was worried about getting a hotel room, so decided to hop on an early bus for the 2 hour drive south to Mamallapuram (pop 12,000).
-Situated on the Bay of Bengal, there is a nice surf break but swimming is not recommended due to strong undertow.
-I got a great hotel room in the travellers ghetto and had landed in Backpackistan to spend New Years.
+With it being a Saturday in the holidays, I was worried about getting a hotel room, so decided to hop on an early bus for the 2-hour drive south to Mamallapuram (pop 12,000).
+Situated on the Bay of Bengal, there is a nice surf break but swimming is not recommended due to the strong undertow.
+I got a great hotel room in the traveller’s ghetto and landed in Backpackistan to spend New Year’s.
 The many ancient temples in town form one large World Heritage Site, and it would take an entire day to see them all.
-The 7th century Shore Temple stands overlooking the sea and has excellent proportion and carvings.
+The 7th-century Shore Temple stands overlooking the sea and has excellent proportions and carvings.

 Image result for Shore Temple